alundilong/NumToolKit/README.md

 NumTooKit is an undergoing numerical simulation toolbox covering FEA/SPH/CFD analysis.

-*FEA package targets at performing nonlinear structure analysis of higly flexible material High Performance Parallel Computing tech with timer-triggered domain decompostion will be implemented to conduct challenging simulation that involves mass destruction in the system, and others such as additive manufacturing simulaiton.
+*FEA package targets at performing nonlinear structure analysis of higly flexible material.
+High Performance Parallel Computing tech with timer-triggered domain decompostion will be implemented to conduct challenging simulation that involves mass destruction in the system, and others such as additive manufacturing simulaiton.